 Making your website a convenient place for everyone means covering the broader audience of Internet users and providing customer satisfaction.
-We have already talked about web accessibility, WCAG 2.0, how to check whether your site is accessible and how to make it accessible for users with disabilities.
+We have already talked about a11y accessibility, WCAG 2.0, how to check whether your site is accessible and how to make it accessible for users with disabilities.
 Today we want to continue this topic and focus on ADA compliance for websites and the three possible levels of conformance.

 You may mistakenly think that there are not many completely deaf or blind people among your target audience, and your website can ignore them without any loss.
 However, web accessibility requirements apply to many more issues.
-ADA compliance also helps short-sighted people (like me), far-sighted people and many other users with more common limitations.
+ADA compliance also helps short-sighted people (like me), far-sighted people, and many other users with more common limitations.
 All kinds of users — and you — will benefit from making your website ADA compliant.
-So find out what ADA compliance for websites is as well as why and how to make your web resource meet at least level A conformance.
+To find out what ADA compliance for websites is as well as why and how to make your web resource meet at least level A conformance.

 What is ADA (the Americans with Disabilities Act)?

 The Americans with Disabilities Act (ADA) is a civil rights law signed by George H. W, Bush on July 26, 1990.
 This law forbids discrimination against people with different forms of audial, visual, motor, and other disabilities and provides equal opportunities for them to access public services and places, including accommodations, transportation, and employment.

 In 1991 the ADA National Network was created of 10 regional ADA centers across the USA.
 Its representatives provide consultations and training in-person and via emails, phone calls, podcasts, webinars, and web courses.
 They cater to both people with disabilities who are protected under the ADA and organizations whose duties under the ADA are aimed at meeting the needs of disabled people.